quandollar/ecommerce-app/README.md

 The homepage:
 ![homepage](https://github.com/quandollar/ecommerce-app/blob/main/app/assets/images/home.png)
+*(Yes, the name [DogFooding](https://www.makeuseof.com/what-is-dogfooding/) was picked on purpose.
+Too good of an opportunity to pass up!)*

 We can add, edit, and delete products by navigating to /products.
 In the real world, this should be guarded behind a user authentication system that permits admin users only.